Skip to main content

 No. The Department of Economics does not accept courses taken through Concurrent Enrollment to satisfy major requirements, minor requirements, or as prerequisites for subsequent Economics courses at UC San Diego.

-Can I be both a major and minor within the Department?
+Can I be both a major and minor within the Department of Economics?

 Can I overlap classes to fulfill both my major and minor requirements?

-Lower-division classes can apply to both your major and your minor.
-Per University policy, two upper-division courses can apply to both your major and your minor.
+Yes.
+Any number of lower-division classes can apply to both your major and your minor.
+Per University policy, a maximum of two upper-division courses can apply to both your major and your minor.

-Can I take ECON classes Pass/No Pass for my minor?
+Can I take Econ classes for P/NP for my minor?
 If I take classes for a letter grade, can I get a D in a course?

 • If there is any chance (however slim) that you would eventually declare one of the majors within the Department of Economics, you should take the classes for a letter grade as all classes taken to meet major requirements must be taken for a letter grade and passed with a C- (C minus) or better.